briandipalma/flux-for-components/README.md

 ### Extra advantages

-There are some other benefits from this approach, apart from the ones mentioned above.
-Unit testing doesn't have to rely on mocking modules that are returned from `require`.
+There are other benefits with this approach, apart from the ones mentioned above.

+* Unit testing doesn't have to rely on mocking required modules.
 It's trivial to provide mocks to stores and views as you pass a mock factory into them during testing.
-Also the factory can pass state in the form of [cursors](https://github.com/swannodette/om/wiki/Cursors) into stores when it creates them.
-This is useful for deserialized components, to make sure they are created on with the state the user saved.
-Also singleton state adds more complexity to server side rendering.
+* The factory can pass state in the form of [cursors](https://github.com/swannodette/om/wiki/Cursors) into stores when it creates them.
+This is useful for deserialized components.
+* It makes server side rendering simpler, as you create classes per request.
+Using a singleton would result in shared state for each request until the server is restarted.

 ## Right tool for the job